dw-data/state-of-democracy/README.md

 - The [Episodes of Regime Transformation Dataset](https://www.v-dem.net/ertds.html) was used to identify which countries went through significant periods of autocratization and the outcomes in the aftermath of the episode.

 The files are not included in this repository because they are too big.
+Instead they can be accessed via the websites linked above.

 ## Research papers